 • Photos of the area of the planned works, or of construction work if construction underway.

-To be a ‘major refurbishment’, upgrades must alter the base building rating of the building by at least half a star.
+To be a ‘major refurbishment’, upgrades must be assessed by an accredited assessor to alter the base building rating of the building by at least half a star.
 Upgrades to tenant systems such as tenancy lighting or tenant installed supplementary air-conditioning will not normally reduce base building energy consumption or have an impact on the base building NABERS rating to satisfy this requirement.

 Planning a refurbishment